 Moving Averages: July Month-End Update

-The S&P 500 closed June with a monthly gain of 3.56% which follows a gain of 0.09% last month and the largest gain since March.
-All three S&P 500 MAs are signaling "invested" and all five Ivy Portfolio ETF MAs are signaling "invested".
+The S&P 500 closed July with a monthly gain of 2.01% after a modest monthly gain in June of 0.48%.
+All three S&P 500 MAs are signaling "invested" and four of the five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), iShares Barclays 7-10 Year Treasury (IEF), and Vanguard REIT Index ETF (VNQ) — are signaling "invested".
 In the table, monthly closes that are within 2% of a signal are highlighted in yellow.

 The Ivy Portfolio